 The garage is the most expensive of all the places to exterminate mice.
 The reason why is that mice reproduce rapidly in a garage.
-Thus, you will need to set up many more bait stations or traps to eradicate the problem.
+Thus much does a mice.
+You will need to set up many more bait stations and put the best food for mouse trap bait to eradicate the problem.

 In addition, matters can become very costly if they somehow get inside your car to build a nest.
-Getting rid of a mouse inside a car becomes a nightmare for the owner and the exterminator.
+Getting rid of a mouse inside a car becomes a nightmare for the owner and the cost to exterminate mice.

 More Ways of Mouse Pest Control

 Mouse fumigation is the most costly way to exterminate mice and is used when an infestation is severe.
 Mice are fumigated in a similar way to termite fumigation--by placing a big tent over the building while releasing a time-controlled pest killer.

 Fumigation adds an extra $550 to $5,000 (depending on the size of the building) to your total bill for mouse extermination.

 What to Consider Before Hiring a Mouse Exterminator